jcchikikomori/wp-slick-slider-and-image-carousel/readme.txt

 <code>[slick-carousel-slider]</code>

+* **limit** : [slick-carousel-slider limit="-1"] (Limit define the number of images to be display at a time.
+By default set to "-1" ie all images. eg. if you want to display only 5 images then set limit to limit="5")
 * **design** : [slick-carousel-slider design="design-1"] (You can select 5 design( design-1, design-2, design-3, design-4, design-5 ) for your  slider.
 Slick Slider -> Slider Designs ).
 * **category**: [slick-carousel-slider category="category_ID"] ( ie Display slider by their category ID ).
 * **slidestoshow** : [slick-carousel-slider slidestoshow="3" ] (Display number of images at a time.
 By default value is "3").